 Students interested in careers in genome sciences and medicine will need a strong foundation of core genome sciences, technology and interdisciplinary training.
 The Summer Scholars Program in Genome Sciences and Medicine provides opportunities for students to learn fundamental laboratory skills in genome science through mentored research, enhance critical thinking and reading skills, conduct literature reviews, and prepare presentations of their research findings.

-These research experiences are complemented by interactive learning activities including meeting with researchers at Duke, NCCU and companies in Research Triangle Park to learn about career options in genome sciences and medicine.
-Students will also attend weekly discussions on ethical, legal, social and policy issues related to genome sciences.
+These research experiences are complemented, if permitted, by interactive learning activities including meeting with researchers at Duke, NCCU and companies in Research Triangle Park to learn about career options in genome sciences and medicine.
+Students, if allowed, will also attend weekly discussions on ethical, legal, social and policy issues related to genome sciences.

 This program is designed for URM U.S. students currently in their first or second year of undergraduate study: